Skip to main content

 5Specialty drugs25–33% coinsurance

 The same drug can be on completely different tiers across different plans.
-A medication that costs you $5/month on one plan could cost $95/month on another.
+A medication that costs you plan-specific monthly amounts on one plan could cost plan-specific monthly amounts on another.
 This is why formulary comparison is non-negotiable.

 How to check: Use the Medicare Plan Finder at medicare.gov and enter your medications.
-The tool calculates your estimated annual drug costs across all available plans in your area — it is the most reliable comparison tool available.
+The tool calculates your formulary and pharmacy fit across all available plans in your area.
+It is the most reliable comparison tool available.

-A plan with a $0 deductible but higher premiums may or may not save you money depending on your drug spend.
+A plan with a an annual deductible amount set by CMS but higher premiums may or may not save you money depending on your drug spend.
 Calculate total annual cost: premiums + deductible + copays for your specific drugs.

 Step 4: Verify Your Pharmacy Is In-Network (and Preferred)